jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   and it risks ripping out.
 - **Avoid a stitch abscess.** Each stitch increases your chances of an abscess.
-You want to balance having enough stitches to hold and not so many that you necrose the skin or too superficial that it erodes through the dermis.
+You want to balance having enough stitches to hold and not so many that you necrose the skin or too superficial that it erodes through and spits out of the dermis.
 - **Don't button-hole the skin.** That's where you come out the back side of the skin.
 - **Subcutaneous.** Learn to start and end with the stitch buried.
 Open with